Topological origin of non-Hermitian skin effect in higher dimensions and uniform spectra

-{{\textit{Geometry-independence.---}}}We aim to relate the uniform spectra $\sigma_U$ with various lattice geometries.
+We aim to relate the uniform spectra $\sigma_{\rm U}$ with various lattice geometries.
 So far, we have not yet specified any particular lattice geometry.
-To facilitate our discussion, we define regular lattice cuts as geometric shapes in $d$D that can be labeled by $d$ independent lattice momenta.
-Regular cuts correspond to parallelograms in 2D and parallelepipeds in 3D.
+To facilitate our discussion, we define regular lattice cuts as geometric shapes in $d$D that can be labeled by $d$ independent lattice momenta, e.g., parallelograms in 2D and parallelepipeds in 3D.
 Otherwise, we refer to shapes that do not meet this criterion as irregular lattice cuts.\\